How to Prepare for Music Competitions and Win

 Eat well and keep hydrated.
 Avoid eating foods that you’re not too familiar with beforehand.
 Also, try to avoid drinking water too much if you can.

-It’s not easy to force yourself eat and sleep well when you know there is a performance coming up.The more you try practicing and preparing for performance, your body and mind will gradually get used to feeling nervous.
-Learn more about how to manage stage-fright HERE.
+It’s not easy to force yourself eat and sleep well when you know there is a performance coming up.
+The more you try practicing and preparing for performance, your body and mind will gradually get used to feeling nervous.

-A sufficient amount of sleep reduces tiredness and gives you strength to go through the performance day.
+A good amount of sleep reduces tiredness and gives you strength to go through the performance day.
 If you have a brief time for a nap or a rest before the performance, try once and see if it works for you.

 Try to practice as much as you can for the competitions and make sure your playing is technically and musically ready.
 The purpose of music competitions isn’t always necessarily about “winning”, but there is certainly a great value within winning experience.